crispo513/leetcode-problems/README.md

-Just a repository to keep a record of completed leetcode problems.
+Just a repository to keep a record of my completed leetcode problems.

 Thanks to Oluwatosin.
 You can check out the browser extension [here](https://chromewebstore.google.com/detail/leetcode-github-sync/fcihpekjoocdifjgcpehobmpbkcenfno)